Turn $1000 into $2.6 Million

 - Find a side hustle — online options abound for computer, marketing, bookkeeping, web design, writing etc.

-- Slash your cell phone bill — check out rock-bottom pricing from Ting, Cricket, and Google’s Project Fi
+- Slash your cell phone bill — check out rock-bottom pricing from Ting.
+One line starts at just $6 and you only pay for what you’ve used each month for talk/text/data.

 - Check into cheaper car insurance — GEICO really did save me a bundle